aurae-wow/Inversion/Other/README.md

 ```lua
 /run local criteriaString, criteriaType, completed, quantity, reqQuantity, charName, flags, assetID, quantityString = GetAchievementCriteriaInfo(14966, 1); print('Progress:' ,quantity,' out of ',reqQuantity)
 ```
+*You can change the achievment ID to match the seasonal achievement in the above macros, just be aware of the faction difference when looking up achievements.*